The Swinbrook Cotswold Walk

 The finest rural walk in England is in the county of Oxfordshire.
-This walk starts in the virtually unknown Cotswold village of Swinbrook (near Burford in the county of Oxfordshire) and takes in a series of sights, views and places of historical interest which will make even the most casual walker rejoice in the tranquil panorama that unfolds literally with each step.
+Starting in the virtually unknown Cotswold village of Swinbrook (near Burford in the county of Oxfordshire), the Swinbrook Walk takes in a series of sights, views and places of historical interest which will make even the most casual walker rejoice in the tranquil panorama that unfolds with each step.
 At a leisurely pace this circular natural beauty walk takes 1.5 hours.

 From the A40 (Cheltenham to Oxford) take the turnoff to Swinbrook.
 As you cross the River Windrush and approach Swinbrook take note of The Swan Inn.
 You may want to visit The Swan Inn on completion of your walk.